 Reaxys This link opens in a new window

 Search by substance (ammonium chloride), and then view the associated data by property (heat capacity).
 You'll either get the actual data, with a reference to journal article, or a description of what you'll find in the journal article (such as a diagram).
 Reaxys includes Gmelin (inorganic and organometallic substances) and Beilstein (organic compounds).

-NIST Data Gateway
+NIST Data Gateway (CURRENTLY UNAVAILABLE)

 Large collection of property databases from National Institute of Standards & Technology.
 Search by keyword, property or substance across the NIST databases (including the NIST Chemistry Webbook

 NOTE: Many of the NIST databases are free, but the Gateway also points to some fee-based databases we do not have.